mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ![helper-text-1](/static/images/text-fields/helper-text-1.png)

-This can be fixed by passing a space character as a prop to text fields that do not have helper text:
+This can be fixed by passing a space character to the `helperText` prop:

 ```jsx
 <div style={{ display: 'flex', alignItems: 'center' }}>